History of Florida: Boom of 1920s

 The 1920s were a prosperous time for much of the nation, including Florida.
 The state's new railroads opened up large areas to development, spurring the Florida land boom of the 1920s.
 Investors of all kinds, many from outside Florida, raced to buy and sell rapidly appreciating land in newly platted communities such as Miami and Palm Beach.
 Led by entrepreneurs Carl Fisher and George Merrick, Miami was transformed by land speculation and ambitious building projects into an emerging metropolis.
 A growing awareness in the areas surrounding Florida, along with the Northeast about the attractive south Florida winter climate, along with local promotion of speculative investing, spurred the boom.

 A majority of the people who bought land in Florida hired intermediaries to accomplish the transactions.
 By 1924, the main issues in state elections were how to attract more industry and the need to build and maintain good roads for tourists.
 During the time frame, the population grew from less than one million in 1920, to 1,263,540 in 1925.

 By 1925, the market ran out of buyers to pay the high prices, and soon the boom became a bust.
 The 1926 Miami Hurricane, which nearly destroyed the city further depressed the real estate market.
 In 1928 another hurricane struck Southern Florida.
 The 1928 Okeechobee hurricane made landfall near Palm Beach, severely damaging the local infrastructure.
 In townships near Lake Okeechobee, the storm breached a dike separating the water from land, creating a storm surge that killed over 2,000 people and destroying the towns of Belle Glade and Pahokee.

 Tourists continued to arrive in Florida by train.
 The introduction of the automobile resulted in an increased number traveling on sometimes macadamized, sometimes dirt roads.
 The destination was usually Miami or Miami Beach.
 Roadside attractions included orange shops and alligator wrestling.
 Tourism was confined to the winter months.
 Summers were uncomfortably hot for visitors.

 Prohibition

 Prohibition had been popular in north Florida, but was opposed in the rest of the south, which became a haven for speakeasies and rum-runners in the 1920s.
 During 1928–32 a broad coalition of judges, lawyers, politicians, journalists, brewers, hoteliers, retailers, and ordinary Floridians organized to try to repeal the ban on alcohol.
 When the federal government legalized near beer and light wine in 1933, the wet coalition launched a successful campaign to legalize these beverages at the state level.

+Florida stood out as the only state to elect a governor affiliated with the prohibition party.
+During this time, it contributed to an increase bootlegging, defiance of alcohol restriction, and the Florida’s moonshining culture.

 Floridians subsequently joined in the national campaign to repeal the 18th Amendment, which succeeded in December 1933.
 The following November, state voters repealed Florida's constitutional ban on liquor and gave local governments the power to legalize or outlaw alcoholic beverages.